cmannett85/malbolge/README.md

 ```
 malbolge my_prog.mal
 ```
 The file extension is ignored.
-Or you pipe the output into it:
+Or you can pipe output into it:
 ```
 cat my_prog.mal | malbolge
 ```